jdinh8124/star-wars-connect-four/README.md

 - Users can choose icons
 - Users can play multiple games
 - Users can reset games and data
+- Users are suggested to play on a full screen

 ## Future Additions
 - Mobile responsiveness